Aashu-11/PaperMind/README.md

   - Hits `https://api.openalex.org/works`.
   - Retrieves:
     - `id`, `title`, `authorships`, `abstract`, `publication_year`, `cited_by_count`, `referenced_works`.
-  - This is the primary source of citation graph structure via `referenced_works`.

 **Design implications**:
-- All API differences (schemas, optional fields) are normalized into a consistent internal representation the rest of the system can consume.
+- API differences (schemas, optional fields) are normalized into a consistent internal representation the rest of the system can consume.
 - Failures in one provider do not crash the pipeline; each search method is individually exception-safe.

 ---